Introduction to Model-Based Derivative-Free Optimization: Constrained Optimization

-The description of COBYQA for general constraints is taken from \cite{Ragonneau2022}.
+The description of COBYQA (\algref{alg_cobyqa}) for general constraints is taken from \cite{Ragonneau2022}.
 More detail about derivative-based SQP methods, including convergence theory, alternative approaches for calculating $\bs_k$ and alternative globalization mechanisms such as filters (instead of a merit function), see \cite[Chapter 15]{Conn2000}.
 The specific step calculation given by \eqref{eq_cobyqa_trs_normal} and \eqref{eq_cobyqa_trs_tangential} is a variant of the Byrd--Omojokun method \cite[Chapters 15.4.2 \& 15.4.4]{Conn2000}, originally from \cite{Omojokun1989} (a thesis by Omojokun, supervised by Byrd).
-There are many other works which describe IBO methods for handling general constraints \eqref{eq_generic_cons} described in the survey \cite[Section 7]{Larson2019}.
-However, we note in particular \cite{Troltzsch2016}, which proposes an SQP method very similar to COBYQA for equality-constrained problems, $\mathcal{I}=\emptyset$ in \eqref{eq_generic_cons}.
+There are many other works which describe \renaming{MBDFO} methods for handling general constraints \eqref{eq_generic_cons} described in the survey \cite[Section 7]{Larson2019}.
+However, we note \minorrev{in particular \cite{Troltzsch2016,Hannanu2024}, which propose} SQP methods very similar to COBYQA.
 See \cite{Nocedal2006} for an overview of theory and algorithms for general constrained optimization, including quadratic programming.}

-{ IBO for nonlinearly constrained problems is not as well-developed as for unconstrained problems.
-There are few implementations outside of COBYQA, and to my knowledge none with both good practical performance and theoretical guarantees.}
+{ \renaming{MBDFO} for nonlinearly constrained problems is not as well-developed as for unconstrained problems.
+There are few implementations outside of COBYQA, and to \minorrev{the author's} knowledge none with both good practical performance and theoretical guarantees.
+By contrast, constrained optimization within the Mesh Adaptive Direct Search framework is well-studied in the sense of proving convergence to Clarke stationary points (e.g.~\cite{Audet2004,Audet2006a,Audet2009,Audet2010,Audet2015}).}